FAQ online resources

 2001:620:500::/48 - Change the browser, e.g. choose Chrome.

-- If you are still unable to access online resources, even though you are connected using a BFH IP address, please consult your departmental library for assistance.
+- If you are still have problems accessing online resources, even though you are connected with a BFH IP address, please contact bibliothek@bfh.ch for assistance.

 Protect Your Personal Data

-All employees and students of the Bern University of Applied Sciences (BFH) have automatic free access to BFH online resources such as E-books, E-journals, Research Databases, etc. via the BFH Network.
+All employees and students of the Bern University of Applied Sciences (BFH) have automatic free access to BFH online resources such as E-books, E-journals, databases, etc. via the BFH Network (sometimes requires additional activation of BFH VPN).
 We make an effort to avoid licensing products that require you to create a personal account to gain access.

-All BFH employees and students can also install the BFH VPN for use when accessing E-resources from off campus.
+All BFH students and employees can also install the BFH VPN for use when accessing online resources from off campus.
 You need to use your BFH-login for this purpose.
-The VPN allows you to conduct searches anonymously, within the the framework of the institutional network.
+The VPN allows you to conduct searches within the anonymous environment of the institutional network.

 Personal Accounts

-We recommend that you only register a personal account on the website of a publisher or database provider if it is absolutely necessary – for example to activate functions such as Alerts or the ability to save searches.
-Be aware that when you register an account on a publisher website, for example, you are making a direct agreement with that entity.
-Inform yourself about what you are allowing them to do with your personal data.
-When filling out their online forms, fill in only the required fields.
+We recommend that you only register a personal account on the website of a publisher or database provider if it is absolutely necessary – for example to activate functions such as alerts or the ability to save searches.
+If you register an account, for example on a publisher website, you are making a direct agreement with them.
+Inform yourself about what will happen with your personal data.
+Fill in only the required fields in online forms.

 Conditions for access and use of online resources